szymonkaliski/resurrector/README.md

 # Resurrector
-## Automatically resurrect process that stop responding
+## Automatically resurrect processes based on heartbeat signal

 It's easy to detect process crash, but hard to detect when it hangs without quitting.
 **Resurrector** uses heartbeat through OSC to automatically restart process that stopped responding.